Cameron Hawthorn

 Cameron Hawthorn is an American singer and songwriter.
-Rooted in the country genre, his music blends in elements of pop, americana, and electronic dance music.
+Rooted in the country genre, his music blends elements of pop, Americana, and electronic dance music.

 He's best known for his country single "Dancing in the Living Room", and its pro-LGBTQ+ music video which were met with positive reviews by country and LGBTQ+ music outlets alike.

-As 2025, Hawthorn entire discography has been released independently.
+As of 2025, Hawthorn's entire discography has been released independently.
 He has released two extended plays, and one studio album.
 His debut studio album, Church of the Outlaws was officially released on June 27, 2025.
 He has collaborated with musicians Bright Light Bright Light, Byron Hill, and Goldhouse.

 Music career

 Early life

 Cameron Hawthorn was born in Andover, Kansas.
 His family is originally from Oklahoma.
 Hawthorn has expressed being into music from a young age, saying: "I grew up on Country music."
 He stated in interviews for The Property Lovers and Music Musings & Such that he "grew up doing a lot of musical theater and learned piano pretty young" and that he started songwriting when he was in high-school.